On log-sum inequalities: Abstract

 \section{Abstract}

-In information theory, the so-called log-sum inequality is fundamental and a kind of generalization of the non-nagativity for the relative entropy.
-In this paper, we show the generalized log-sum inequality for two functions defined for scalars.
-We also give a new result for commutative matrices.
-In addition, we demonstrate further results for general non-commutative positive semi-definite matrices.
+In information theory, the well-known log-sum inequality is a fundamental tool which indicates the non-negativity for the relative entropy.
+In this article, we establish a set of inequalities which are similar to the log-sum inequality involving two functions defined on scalars.
+The parametric extended log-sum inequalities are shown.
+We extend these inequalities for the commutative matrices.
+In addition, utilizing the L\"{o}wner partial order relation and the Hansen-Pedersen theory for non-commutative positive semi-definite matrices we demonstrate a number of matrix-inequalities analogous to the log-sum inequality.

-{\bf Keywords : } log-sum inequality, operator convexity/concavity, operator monotone function and positive definite matrices 15A39, 15A45 and 47A63